RizaHKhan/cdk-for-laravel-deployment/README.md

 ## Overview

 We will keep things fairly simple for this example.
-We will be deploying this application to a EC2 instance which is created from an Autoscaling group template.
+We will be deploying this application to a [EC2](https://aws.amazon.com/ec2/instance-types/) instance which is created from an [Autoscaling group template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html).

 The database will also live within the EC2 instance (Sqlite).
-The main reason for this is cost.
-RDS is much more expensive, justifiably so, as it does quite a bit of heavy lifting for the user, but if our app will start out small, we don't really need the extra functionality RDS provides.
+The main reason for this is cost simplicity of this example.
+It could very well have been an RDS instance or a database that lives right in the EC2 instance.

-Finally, we will hook up all of the loose ends with a Codepipeline which will take our applications code from Github and place it in the EC2 instance.
+Finally, we will hook up all of the loose ends with a [Codepipeline](https://aws.amazon.com/codepipeline/) which will take our applications code from Github and place it in the EC2 instance.

 ### [Networking](lib/constructs/networking.ts)